Tanga, Tanzania: Rail connectivity

 Tanga is the starting point of the narrow gauge northern railway network that ends in Arusha.
 Construction of this line was started in the 19th century by the Germans.
 In 2018, the Government of Tanzania invested 5.7 billion Tanzanian Shillings to rehabilitate the line.
-As of July 2019, diesel powered cargo trains are leaving Tanga Railway Station again and passenger transport between Tanga and Arusha is set to start in September 2019.
+As of July 2019, diesel-powered cargo trains are serving Tanga Railway Station again and passenger transport between Tanga and Arusha was set to start in September 2019.

+Energy

+The East African Crude Oil Pipeline (EACOP), a major infrastructure project transporting crude oil from Uganda’s oil fields to the Indian Ocean, terminates at the Chongoleani area near Tanga.
+The project includes the construction of a marine export terminal, storage facilities, and a jetty at Tanga Port.

 History

 Early history

 The first communities that called Tanga their home were the Digo people and the Swahili states of the 11th to 16th Centuries.
 However, the earliest documentation about Tanga comes from the Portuguese.
 During their disruption of the previous trading links Tanga settlement remained a small trading post for the colonists during their occupation of the East African coast for 200 years between 1500 and 1700 when they were ousted.
 The Sultanate of Oman battled the Portuguese and gained control of the settlement by mid-1700 along with Mombasa, Pemba Island and Kilwa Kisiwani.
 The town continued to act as a trading port for ivory and slaves under the sultan's rule.
-Tanga continued to be a prosperous trading hub for slaves with the Arab world until 1873 when the European powers invaded and occupied thus abolishing the slave trade that was no longer serving the colonial powers.
+Tanga continued to be a prosperous trading hub for slaves with the Arab world until 1873 when the European powers intervened in order to abolish the slave trade that was helping to maintain the Islamic elites.